Chocolate with Nuts

-"Chocolate with Nuts" is the first half of the twelfth episode of the third season and the 51st overall episode of the American animated television series SpongeBob SquarePants.
+"Chocolate with Nuts" is the first half of the twelfth episode of the third season and the 52nd overall episode of the American animated television series SpongeBob SquarePants.
 It was written by the storyboard directors, Paul Tibbitt and Kaz, alongside Kent Osborne and Merriwether Williams with Andrew Overtoom as animation director and Carson Kugler, William Reiss and Mike Roth serving as storyboard artists.
 The segment was copyrighted in 2002 and aired on Nickelodeon in the United States on June 1 of that year.
-In this episode, SpongeBob and Patrick become entrepreneurs in an attempt to live a fancy life.
+In this episode, SpongeBob and Patrick become entrepreneurs to make enough money to be able to live a fancy life.

 Plot

-SpongeBob accidentally receives Squidward's Fancy Living Digest magazine in the mail, inspiring him and Patrick Star to become entrepreneurs.
-At Patrick's suggestion, the pair become door-to-door chocolate bar salesmen.
-Their first customer maniacally screams "chocolate" at the pair and chases after them.
-Successive attempts to sell also end in failure; SpongeBob and Patrick attempt to sell chocolate to another fish, who cons them into buying chocolate-carrying bags, while another loses patience with the duo after SpongeBob fails to provide a bar, which got lost in all the bags.
+SpongeBob accidentally receives Squidward's Fancy Living Digest magazine in the mail, inspiring him and Patrick to become entrepreneurs.
+At Patrick's suggestion, they become door-to-door chocolate bar salesmen.
+Their first customer repeatedly and maniacally screams "Chocolate!" at the pair and chases them.
+Successive attempts to sell also end in failure; one fish cons SpongeBob and Patrick into buying individual bar-carrying bags, then bags to carry those, while another loses patience after SpongeBob fails to provide a bar, which was lost in the bags.

-After initially disastrous results, the two try changing tactics by "being nice".
-However, this is unsuccessful, ending in Patrick buying pictures of a customer as an overweight child, as is their attempt to "focus", causing Patrick to creep out a potential customer.
-They decide that the only way to sell chocolate is to "stretch the truth", which is successful when they convince a very old woman and her daughter Mary that it "makes you live forever".
-The lying continues, but they lose their profit after attempting to help a seriously injured man, who turns out to be the same con artist from before, by buying his chocolate.
-However, their maniacal first customer catches up to them and he buys all of the chocolate that SpongeBob and Patrick have.
+After initially disastrous results, the two try using flattery.
+However, this is unsuccessful, ending in Patrick buying pictures of a customer as an overweight child, as is Patrick's attempt to focus, creeping out a potential customer.
+A billboard inspires them to "stretch the truth", which is successful when they convince elderly fish Mary and her even older mother, who has shriveled to an eyeless head and a spine, that it grants immortality.
+The lying continues, but they lose their profit after "helping" a seriously injured fish, who turns out to be the same con artist from before, by buying his chocolate.
+The first customer catches up to SpongeBob and Patrick and reveals his sanity when he offers to buy all the chocolate they have.
 They use the money to rent out a fancy restaurant, allowing access only to themselves and their dates: Mary and her mother.

 Production

 "Chocolate with Nuts" was written by Paul Tibbitt, Kaz, Kent Osborne and Merriwether Williams, with Andrew Overtoom serving as animation director.
 Tibbitt and Kaz also functioned as storyboard directors, and Carson Kugler, William Reiss and Mike Roth worked as storyboard artists.
-The episode originally aired on Nickelodeon in the United States on June 1, 2002, with a TV-Y parental rating.
+The episode was written in 2001 and originally aired on Nickelodeon in the United States on June 1, 2002, with a TV-Y parental rating.

-"Chocolate with Nuts" was the last episode Kaz and Paul Tibbitt had written together since "Nasty Patty".
+"Chocolate with Nuts" was the last episode Kaz and Paul Tibbitt had written together along with "Nasty Patty".

+Release

 "Chocolate with Nuts" was released on the DVD compilation called SpongeBob SquarePants: Christmas on September 30, 2003.
 The episode was also included in the SpongeBob SquarePants: The Complete 3rd Season DVD on September 27, 2005.
 On September 22, 2009, "Chocolate with Nuts" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.